Providing Access to the Faith

 Patty is a daughter of God, a wife, mother to 2 boys, caregiver, and full time teacher for high school students with moderate/severe special needs.
 She has been teaching for about 15 years in California.
 She has a BA degree in Special Education from Franciscan University of Steubenville and an MA in Special Education from Cal State L.A.
 Her passion for individuals with significant special needs stems from having a younger brother who has Cerebral Palsy, an intellectual disability, and other health impairments.

 M.Ed.; Certified Crisis Trainer

 Sarah is an Educational Consultant, Speaker, and Professional Development Trainer.
 She has been a Consultant/Coach for just short of a decade and a Disability-Inclusive Educator for years prior to that.
 Sarah completed an undergraduate degree at the Franciscan University of Steubenville and a Master's at George Mason University.
 She started her career by helping found and start a private school for Autism, where she lead the efforts of starting the inclusive preschool program.
 Sarah has worked and volunteered in various roles in education and ministry for 20 years.
 Her experience in ministry ranges widely in various work and volunteer roles, as well as, various types of ministry from youth ministry to liturgy and worship.
 She lives in central Virginia with her husband, Adam.
-One of her biggest passions is advocating for disability accessibility so that everyone can experience true community and belonging.
+One of her biggest passions is advocating for disability accessibility in Church so that everyone can experience true community and belonging.